-The below-specified standards for measuring and calculating acoustic performance the sound absorbing area of the sound absorbent shall be reported in the form of a diagram.
+The below-specified standards for in asking and calculating acoustic performance the sound absorbing area of the sound absorbent shall be reported in the form of a diagram.
 Complete documentation on performed measurements and calculations in accordance with the standards above shall be kept available.

-The requirements cover individual sound absorbents and larger composite surfaces (> 10m2) with several sound absorbents.
+The requirements covering in dividual yound absorbents and larger composite surfaces (> 10m2) with several sound absorbents.

-EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
-Individual items are evaluated in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10m2) made up of multiple objects should be evaluated in accordance with the Swedish and international standard: SS-EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption
+EN ISO 354:200 Measurement of sound absorption in a reverberation room.

+Individual items are evaluated in accordance with the Swedish standard:

+Acoustics -- Screens, furniture and single objects intended for interior use -- Rating of sound absorption and sound reduction of elements based on laboratory measurements

+Larger surfaces (>10m2) made up of multiple objects should be evaluated in accordance with the Swedish and international standard:

+SS-EN ISO 11654:1997

+Acoustics - Sound absorbents for use in buildings - Rating of sound absorption

+\ Tests performed according to EN 14988:2017 are accepted until 2025-12-31.